karkibkas/employeemgmt/readme.md

 ## Laracart The Laravel Online Store
-Laravel online store using laravel 5.6, Materialize-css 1.0.0rc-2, JQuery, Material icons, google fonts and etc.
+Laravel online store using laravel 5.6, Materialize-css 1.0.0rc-2, JQuery, Material icons, google fonts and etc. This application is using braintree for processing payments.

 ### Let's get this application running
 - Make sure you have [xampp](https://www.apachefriends.org/index.html) installed which is a package for PHP, MySQL, and Apache. it's available for all platforms such as windows, mac, and linux.

-- Clone this repo to your machine or just download the zip.
+- Clone this repo to your machine or just [download](https://github.com/SagarMaheshwary/laracart/archive/master.zip) the zip.

 - Install [Composer](https://getcomposer.org) first, then run this command in your command-line (you should be inside your project directory).